 The problem: Some lakes and rivers in the Region have declined to a point where it is risky to swim or gather food, and aquatic life is being affected.

-Our goal is to improve water quality in our Region – we are not going to tolerate it any longer!
-Through our proposed One Plan we are targeting point source (end of pipe) pollution and non-point source pollution with new standards for discharges to water and septic tanks, and nutrient management on intensive farms.
+Our goal is to improve water quality in our Region.
+Through the One Plan we are targeting point source (end of pipe) pollution and non-point source pollution with new standards for discharges to water and septic tanks, and nutrient management on intensive farms.

-Chapter 6 in the proposed One Plan relates to water management in our region and includes our objectives, policies and methods.
+Chapter 5 of the One Plan relates to water management in our Region and includes our objectives, policies and methods.